AdamZhou3/P2V/README.md

-*   get sequence of POIs for each listing within a buffer distance =100
+*   Get sequence of POIs for each listing within a buffer distance =100
-*   Train sequences to get POIs vector
+*   Train sequences to get POIs vectors
-*   POI vectors clustering and correlation with POI classes
+*   Clustering POI vectors and analysis correlation with POI classes
-*   Sum up surroundings POIs to get listing vector
+*   Sum up surroundings POIs to get listing vectors
-*   Listing vector clustering and correlation with price
+*   Clustering listing vectors and analysis correlation with price

 Result: